 Subsection (a) of this law was repealed in 2011.[2]

-How can I be charged with Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft?
+How can I be charged with a Instruments Used to Commit Retail Theft offense in Texas?

-You can be charged with Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft if the state’s attorneys believe that each of the elements of 31.15(b) as described in the section above have been met.
+You can be charged with Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft in Texas if the state’s attorneys believe that each of the elements of 31.15(b) as described in the section above have been met.

-What is the punishment for Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft?
+What is the penalty for a Texas Instruments Used to Commit Retail Theft offense?

-A conviction for Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft is punished as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
+A conviction for Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft in Texas is punished as a Class A misdemeanor,[4] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
 Learn about the differences between grades of felonies and misdemeanors

 Legal References: